Cleaning & Servicing your HVAC Systems

 Hire A Professional...Like Kimmen Plumbing & Heating, Inc.

-You should be thinking about cleaning and servicing your Air Conditioning system before you have to turn it on.
+You really should be thinking about cleaning and servicing your Air Conditioning system before you have

 1/ Check for the correct amount of refrigerant.

 2/ Test for refrigerant leaks using a leak detector.

 3/ Capture any refrigerant that must be evacuated from the system, instead of illegally releasing it to the atmosphere.